 We have undertaken a sizable capital expenditure program to meet the future transmission needs of our Member Systems and Oglethorpe, and we expect to incur a considerable amount of long-term debt in connection with this program.
-For 2018 through 2027, we project we will invest approximately \$1.3 billion in new transmission facilities and upgrades to our existing transmission facilities.
-As a result of these investments, net of projected principal payments, we estimate that our outstanding long-term debt, including amounts due within one year, will increase from approximately \$2.1 billion as of December 31, 2017 to approximately \$2.3 billion in long-term debt outstanding by the end of 2027.
+For 2019 through 2028, we project we will invest approximately \$1.2 billion in new transmission facilities and upgrades to our existing transmission facilities.
+As a result of these investments, net of projected principal payments, we estimate that our outstanding long-term debt, including amounts due within one year, will increase from approximately \$2.3 billion as of December 31, 2018 to approximately \$2.4 billion by the end of 2028.